Adige-Calculations/OpenFOAM-handbook/src/2_installation/README.md

 # Installation

-The installation of OpenFoam® is possible through three differetn methods:
+The installation of OpenFoam® is possible through three different methods:

-  - Directly installing the binaries from a packages manager
+  - Installing the binaries and its shared libraries from a packages manager

-  - Extracting the already compiled package from the OpenFoam® websites
+  - Downloading and extracting an pre-compiled package from the OpenFoam® websites

-  - Compiling from the source code
+  - Compiling the source code

-## Suggested location in the linux file system
+## Suggested location

 Wheater you do not use a package manger, you must choose where to install the software.
-It is advised to create a ```/opt/OpenFOAM/``` directory if you are not backed up by a package manager to avoid mistakes during future operations or updates.
-You can create the directory
+It is advised to create a ```/opt/OpenFOAM/``` directory if you are not backed up by a package manager to avoid mistakes during future operations or updates.q You can create the directory
 following:

 ```sh